Trees die slowly

 Due to the city’s continuous efforts to reforest, Berlin still had 431,000 street trees up to some time ago.
 However, the federal capital’s tree population is declining sharply.
 In the last very dry years between 2016 and 2019, the city lost 7,000 trees (* 7).

-Drought, illnesses, heavy weather cause the damage.
+Drought, illnesses or heavy weather cause the damage.
 Direct and indirect influences from building projects play a not-insignificant role.

 More maintenance of existing trees instead of replanting